M52 Toward Stockbridge

 ANN ARBOR CORRIDOR

-Construction is planned to begin in 2024 on a 0.63 Mile segment that will cross the Barton Nature Area.
+Construction is in progress on a 0.63 Mile segment that will cross the Barton Nature Area.

 Looking ahead to 2024/2025, we are excited about the construction of the Barton Bandemer Tunnel which will pass under the railroad line connecting Bandemer Park to Huron River Drive along the B2B Trail.